learn-co-curriculum/bash-tutorial/README.md

 Try this:

-*Note that any time you see the '$' character, you shouldn't type it it.
+*Note that any time you see the '$' character, you shouldn't type it in.
 This is just a standard way to represent a bash prompt.
 Yours may or may not be a '$'.*

 ```bash
 $ cd ..